Beta Estimation

 factors_ff3_monthly = pd.read_sql_query(

-sql="SELECT month, mkt_excess FROM factors_ff3_monthly",
+sql="SELECT date, mkt_excess FROM factors_ff3_monthly",

 con=tidy_finance,